WILD EARTH JOURNEYS

 PAYMENT AND DEPOSIT :

-To secure your spot EMAIL: thomaslkellyphoto@gmail.com and lodge your deposit.
-We'll then send you a detailed pre-departure trip planning packet.
-It tells you all you'll need to know about preparing for your trip, and then some.
-If we can't offer you a place, we'll return your deposit within 14 days.
+detailed pre-departure trip planning packet.
+It tells you all you'll need to know about prepping for your trip, and then some.
+If we can't offer you a place we'll return your deposit within 14 days.

-We accept US$ bank checks, Pay Pal or Wire transfer. (contact us for bank details)
+We accept US$ in the form of personal or bank checks, or Wire transfer (contact us for bank details).
+The payment schedule is as follows:

-50% of the total price per person upon booking (to secure your spot).
+US$500 per person upon booking (to secure your spot).

 Final payment on the 1st of the month, in the 3rd month before your departure.